Financial-Times/origami-website/_tutorials/manual-build.md

 <aside>If you'd like to double check your work, we've put our <code>main.scss</code> up <a href="https://codepen.io/ft-origami/pen/VBgwwJ" class="o-typography-link--external" target="\_blank" rel="noopener">on CodePen</a>.</aside>

+### Selecting A Brand

+By default Origami components are tailored for public facing, ft.com products -- these are known as "master brand" products.
+But Origami components offer tailored support for other contexts with component [branding](/docs/components/branding/).

+To choose a brand other than the default "master" brand, set the `$o-brand` <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> variable at the start of your root <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> file, before importing any components.

+To see this in action we can set our brand to "internal":
+<pre><code class="o-syntax-highlight--scss">$o-brand: "internal"; // Set brand before anything else.
+@import 'o-colors/main';
+//...</code></pre>

+As the colour palette for the "internal" brand does not include "paper" (FT pink), the background we set with `o-colors` and the stripes of `o-table` have changed.
+The typography of our project has also changed.

+Now we will undo that by deleting `$o-brand: "internal";`, making our project default to the "master" brand again.

+For a list of supported brands and their purpose see [component brands](/docs/components/branding/).

 ## Component Functionality

 The final step in our tutorial involves adding JavaScript to our components, and we'll be doing all of that work in `src/main.js`.